Skip to content

 Compared to other fast food joints, there are actually not too many empty carbs found on the menu at Chipotle, making it easier to avoid these items.
 “To make your order healthier, try to minimize the empty calorie carbohydrates, such as the flour tortillas and white rice,” says Mirkin.
 “Believe it or not, if you love tacos, the crispy shell is a better choice.
 It’s much lower in carbohydrates, calories, and sodium than the flour tortillas.”

-This is another area where either of the beans are a great call (they have almost identical macros).
+This is another area where either of the beans is a great call (they have almost identical macros).
 “Beans are an excellent choice for a carbohydrate because they are loaded with protective antioxidants and phytonutrients,” Mirkin says.

 At Chipotle, you can also choose brown rice instead of white rice.
 Both of these choices are rich in carbs, but brown rice is a much better source of dietary fiber and has higher levels of magnesium, making it a much healthier choice for your heart.
 However, you can also choose to skip the rice altogether and get your healthy carb hit from the beans instead.